singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     docker run --rm -it singularity-hpc shpc test python

+Note that the ``Dockerfile.tcl`` builds an equivalent container with tcl modules.
 If you want to stage a module install (e.g., install to a temporary directory and not remove it) do: